2.1 Copyright Basics

 There are some important fundamentals you need to be aware of regarding what is copyrightable, as well as who controls the rights and can grant permission to reuse a copyrighted work.

-- Copyright grants a set of exclusive rights to copyright owners, which means that no one else can copy, distribute, publicly perform, adapt or otherwise use the work without permission of the copyright holder.
+- Copyright grants a set of exclusive rights to copyright owners, which means that no one else can copy, distribute, publicly perform, adapt, or do almost anything else other than simply view or read the work without permission of the copyright holder.

 - Copyright grants rights to literary and artistic works that are original.
 Copyright is available to everything from paintings to blog posts, but all works must meet a certain standard of originality to warrant copyright.
 Different countries frame the test in different ways, but it is often either considered a test of originality or authorial presence.
 Generally speaking, this means the work must have been a creation of its creator and not copied from another work.